totorean/angularDemo/README.md

 # Synopsis

 A darksky API consumer UI.
-Enable cross origin resource sharing in your browser to be able to access darksky from localhost or go to forecastService.js and use the dummy code.
+Enable cross origin resource sharing in your browser to be able to access darksky from localhost.

 # Installation

-npm install

-npm install -g gulp

-Use 'gulp connect' to start the application then go to http://localhost:8000/index.html#!/main
+Use 'gulp connect' to start the application then go to http://localhost:8000

-Use 'gulp default' to start the development environment go to http://localhost:8000/index.html#!/main
+Use 'gulp default' to start the development environment go to http://localhost:8000

-For the build use 'gulp build' then go to http://localhost:9000/index.html#!/main
+For the build use 'gulp build' then go to http://localhost:9000

 # Documentation